SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/policy.md

     by 40% if the job uses 1024 or more nodes.

 [^7]:
-	The "low" QOS (available on Cori KNL only) is charged 50% as compared to the "regular" QOS, but no extra large job discount applies.
+	The "low" QOS (available on Cori KNL only) is charged 75% as compared to the "regular" QOS, but no extra large job discount applies.

 [^8]:
-    The current charging rate for flex is 0 (subject to change).
+    The current charging rate for flex is 25% (subject to change) as compared to the "regular" QOS.